Norman LeJeune: Philadelphia Eagles

-LeJeune was drafted in the seventh round (244th overall) of the 2003 NFL Draft by the Philadelphia Eagles, but was waived by the team on August 31 and signed to the practice squad on September 1.
+LeJeune was selected in the seventh round (244th overall) of the 2003 NFL draft by the Philadelphia Eagles, but was waived by the team on August 31 and signed to the practice squad on September 1.
 He was activated to the 53-man roster on December 23, but was then inactive for the season finale at Washington (December 27) and both playoff games.

 LeJeune was released by the Eagles on August 31, 2004.

 Tennessee Titans

 LeJeune was signed to the Tennessee Titans' practice squad on November 26, where he spent the final five weeks of the season.

 In the 2005 offseason, LeJeune was allocated to NFL Europe and played for the Amsterdam Admirals.
-He earned the league's Defensive Player of the Week award in week four of the season, having recorded seven tackles, three passes defended, and two interceptions in the Admirals' 37-24 victory over the Cologne Centurions.
+He earned the league's Defensive Player of the Week award in week four of the season, having recorded seven tackles, three passes defended, and two interceptions in the Admirals' 37–24 victory over the Cologne Centurions.
 He recorded 36 tackles and three interceptions in helping Amsterdam to the World Bowl XIII title.
 LeJeune made the final play by batting down a Dave Ragone pass in the endzone to secure Amsterdam's first and only World Bowl title.

 LeJeune was released by the Titans on September 4, 2005.